MariusMonkam/boilerplate-cra--reach-router/README.md

 one command and Create React App sets up the tools you need to start your React project.
-Here you will find all the necessary information about how to install cra on your computer If you have nodejs installed then you can use the following command from the folder directory of your projets tap : <p strong>create-react-app myproject</p>
+Here you will find all the necessary information about how to install cra on your computer If you have nodejs installed then you can use the following command from the folder directory of your projets tap : create-react-app myproject https://reactjs.org/docs/create-a-new-react-app.html 3- After the project has succesfully installed you can install the missing dependencies by using the following command. npm install bootstrap@latest if you have a specific name of version you can use @v v here is the number of the version npm install @reach/router
-https://reactjs.org/docs/create-a-new-react-app.html